-Trustees and Corporation Members work together to promote the identity, mission, and standards of excellence of the Institution by sharing time, talent, and personal resources according to individual means.
-They work as ambassadors and they advocate to increase external recognition and forge new connections that help sustain and increase both public and private support for the Institution.
-They provide active fiduciary oversight of finances, physical assets, and long range plans to ensure the abiding vitality of the Institution.
-And they appoint and monitor the performance of executive leadership, standing always ready to advise and offer support in setting goals and priorities.
+Together, all members strive to promote the identity, mission and standards of excellence of the Institution by sharing time, talent, and personal resources according to individual means.
+They work as ambassadors to increase external recognition and forge new connections that help sustain and increase both public and private support for the Institution.
+They provide active fiduciary oversight of the finances, physical assets, and long-range plans to ensure the abiding vitality of the Institution.
+And they appoint and monitor the performance of executive leadership, always ready to advise and offer support in setting goals and priorities.

 Officers of the Board

 David B. Scully

 David B. Scully was elected Chairman of the Board of Trustees in October 2015.
 He was first elected to the WHOI Corporation in 2010 and to the Board in 2012.
 He has served on the Executive, Investment, Development, and Research and Education Committees, as well as the Access to the Sea Committee and two of the Ocean Institute Committees (Ocean Life and Ocean Exploration).
 He also co-chaired the President Search Committee in 2014-15.

 David is a partner and Chief Operating Officer at Coatue Management LLC, a global investment management firm with ca. $10 billion in assets and offices in New York, Menlo Park and Beijing.
 It is one of the largest hedge funds focused on the global technology, media and telecommunications industries.
 Earlier in his career, David worked at IBM, Sanford C. Bernstein & Co., Salomon Brothers Inc., and JP Morgan.
 He is currently the President of the Prouts Neck Audubon Society.